-Each student may arrange with instructor to read and report on a topic related to AT 24 Engine Performance from a source other than the course text or the internet i.e. trade publications, library reference material, magazines, newspaper articles, etc...
+Each student may elect independently to read and report on a topic related to A/C & Heating systems from a source other than the course text or the internet.
+Reputable trade publications, library reference material, magazines, newspaper articles, etc...
+Are eligible sources.
 The report must be no less than one page typed and no longer than three pages.
 You must properly cite your references on a separate page.
 You may earn up to 50 points per report and you may turn in a maximum of 1 report per semester.
-Please inform the instructor and agree on a topic prior to doing this assignment.
+(Please check with the instructor as to a suitable topic prior to this assignment)